Island Heights, New Jersey

-Island Heights is a borough in Ocean County, New Jersey, United States.
-As of the 2010 United States Census, the borough's population was 1,673, reflecting a decline of 78 (−4.5%) from the 1,751 counted in the 2000 Census, which had in turn increased by 281 (+19.1%) from the 1,470 counted in the 1990 Census.
+Island Heights is a borough in Ocean County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the borough's population was 1,650, a decrease of 23 (−1.4%) from the 2010 census count of 1,673, which in turn reflected a decline of 78 (−4.5%) from the 1,751 counted in the 2000 census.

 The borough is a dry town where alcohol cannot legally be sold.

 History

 Island Heights was incorporated as a borough by an act of the New Jersey Legislature on May 6, 1887, from portions of Dover Township (now Toms River Township), based on the results of a referendum held on November 18, 1886.

 Island Heights takes its name from two sources: it originally was an island.
 It is situated by a steep bluff rising 60 ft above the Toms River.
 It was originally known as Doctor Johnson's island, being included in the patent granted to him in 1680.
 In the century before the American Revolutionary War, it was known as Dillon's Island, probably for James Dillon, a prominent man in Toms River.
 The land was purchased by John Imlay of Allentown, who sold it in 1794 to Issac Gulick.
 In 1797, Gulick and his wife Abagail sold it to Abraham and George Parker.
 In 1799, the Parker brothers sold it to Abel Middleton of Upper Freehold Township.

+Development of Island Heights began in 1878 when the Island Heights Association, a Methodist organization, was formed to establish a camp meeting site (similar to Ocean Grove).
+The first camp meeting was held in summer 1878, with 1,500 attending, followed by the development of cottages and the formal incorporation of the borough in 1887.